Hugo Celmiņš: Early life

 Hugo Celmiņš was born on 30 October 1877 in the Lubāna parish (now Madona Municipality) as the youngest son in the family.
 H. Celmiņš studied from 1887 to 1891 at Lubānas Ministry School, then at the Gorku School of Agriculture.
 In 1898, after his military service, he was seen in reserve as an officer.
 Entered the Polytechnic Institute of Riga in 1899, completed in 1903 with a first-class agronome degree.
-In 1900, he was one of the founders of the Talavija student corporation.
+In 1900, he was one of the founders of the Talavija student fraternity.
 Then worked as an agronomist and teacher in Russia.
 In 1913 and 1914, while studying at the University of Bern, Switzerland, developed a doctoral thesis but failed to defend since the war began and had to go to the front.
 In June 1919, he volunteered for the Jāņa Baloža brigade, fought against Bermondt, earning the rank of captain's service and the Order of Lāčplēsis.